palantir/conjure-go/conjure/cycles/README.md

 by node `v` (for example, `list<v>`, `optional<v>` or `set<v>`), an edge is added from `u` to `v`.
 - If the type represented by node `u` is an external reference or falls back to a type represented by node `v`, an edge is added from `u` to `v`.
-- If the type represented by node `u` is an error that admits a type represented by node `v` as a safe or unsafe param, an edge is added from `u` to `v`.
+- If the type represented by node `u` is an error that admits an object of a a type represented by node `v` as a safe or unsafe param, an edge is added from `u` to `v`.
-- If the type represented by node `u` is a service that admits a type represented by node `v` as a parameter, return value or marker, an edge is added from `u` to `v`.
+- If the type represented by node `u` is a service that admits an object of a type represented by node `v` as a parameter, return value or marker, an edge is added from `u` to `v`.

 The type graph can be built in `O(n+m)` runtime and memory.